FYP-hyz-mjj-2024/posture-face-compare/README.md

 DATABASE_URL=postgresql://<USER_NAME>:<PASSWORD>@localhost:5432/<DATABASE_NAME>
 ```

-> If you are confused by the `https` text in the 5th line, don't worry, feel free to configure it.
+> If you are confused by the `https` text in the 5th line, don't worry, feel free to write it.
 > We will configure HTTPS later.
-Please

 2.3.4 Install packages listed in [requirements.txt](./requirements.txt)
 ```sh